 Crews use snowplows when snow begins to accumulate at a depth of one-half inch or more on the street surface.

 Go to our Winter Weather Center for current weather and road conditions, and to track our equipment in real time.

 Staffing and equipment

-A total of 55 large dump trucks are fitted with snowplows and sand spreaders to clear streets, bridges, and overpasses of snow and ice.
-These trucks are used every day for filling potholes, flushing streets, and carrying materials to and from work sites for paving.
-The full fleet includes an additional 5 anti-icing trucks, 10 service trucks, 5 big-wheel loaders, 2 backhoes, 2 road graders, 2 emergency trucks, 2 street closure trucks, and 1 fuel truck.
+A total of 56 large dump trucks are fitted with snowplows and gravel spreaders to clear streets, bridges, and overpasses of snow and ice.
+These are trucks normally used for filling potholes and carrying materials to and from work sites for paving, sidewalk repair and other tasks throughout the year.

 Our full fleet includes an additional 7 anti-icing trucks, 6 salt trucks, 12 service trucks, 4 street closure trucks, 1 road grader and 1 fuel truck.

 Go to our Winter Weather Center to track our equipment in real time.